 - Fatigue Test: in this test the pot is filled in with an extra load and undergoes 15,000 cycles of up and down.
 The test wants to ensure that the cookware handle and its fixing system won’t have any permanent distortion or loosening since it stresses the cookware by overloading it with much more weight that what will be used in normal domestic cooking.

-In the U.S.A., The Cookware Manufacturers’ Association (CMA) is a trade organization that sets voluntary standards for the industry’s products.
+In the U.S.A., The Cookware Manufacturers’ Association (CMA), now CBA, is a trade organization that sets voluntary standards for the industry’s products.
 Manufacturers who adhere to CMA standards are encouraged to state this fact in advertising and promotional materials, as well as on product tags and labels.

 The list of tests required by the CMA is pretty similar to the European ones, for example: